federicotdn/verb/README.md

   - Verb uses a tree-like structure to organize request specifications, `restclient` uses a flat one.
   - Verb displays HTTP response headers on a separate buffer, `restclient` includes them commented out in the main response buffer.
   - Verb correctly handles URLs such as https://api.ipify.org?format=json (400 when using `restclient`, 200 when using Verb and `curl`).
-  - Verb has only been tested on Emacs 25+, `restclient` was tested on those and older versions as well (which is important if you're using an older Emacs version).
   - In Verb, lines starting with `#` can be included in a request body (and `*` as well).
   - Licensing (GPLv3 vs. Public domain).
 - [walkman](https://github.com/abrochard/walkman): Write HTTP requests in Org mode and send them using `curl`.